Former Sound Engineer for Earthquacke

 construct the design often required multiple sourcing for components and, in some cases, minimum-order-quantities.

-At the time, the ASM-1 from Gene Stopp was the main focus but gained a lot more momentum with the addition of the
+At the time, the ASM-1 from Gene Stopp was the main focus but the range gained a lot more momentum with the addition of the

 Cat-Girl Synth from Ken Stone.